 Today, however, the beauty of online shopping allows us to get all of our shopping done quickly and efficiently without having to leave our homes.

 Kids are notorious for spreading germs throughout the winter season.
 Teaching your children to cover their mouths when they cough or sneeze, to wash their hands often, and to drink plenty of water will go a long way toward preventing the spread of germs and viruses.

-“We are given a bucket of PTO [personal time off] days and whether you use them for vacation or staying home sick, the company doesn’t care,” one mom and vice president at a Fortune 500 company told Shape.com.
+“We are given a bucket of PTO [personal time off] days and whether you use them for vacation or for being sick at home, the company doesn’t care,” one mom and vice president at a Fortune 500 company told Shape.com.
 “I’m not going to waste them sitting at home nursing a cold.
-To me, PTO days are for vacation or in patient hospital stays and that’s it.”
+To me, PTO days are for vacation or in-patient hospital stays and that’s it.”

-Apparently, that’s status quo for the majority of American workers.
-Be sure to steer clear of Karen in Accounting or Bill in IT, if you notice they’re looking bit ill.
+Apparently, that’s the status quo for the majority of American workers so be sure to steer clear of sick coworkers and stay home if you’re sick.

-Because the flu virus is so common in the winter months, a higher emphasis should be placed on winter wellness.
-One of the lesser-known ways to achieve winter wellness at homes to improve your Indoor Air Quality by adding humidity.
+Because the flu virus is so common in the winter months, a higher emphasis should be on adding humidity.

 Stop the Flu Virus from Thriving in Your Home

 Studies show that proper humidification has been shown to reduce the flu by 30%.
 Create a safe haven at home from the risk of external flu virus contact by contacting an AprilAire professional to discuss your options.